Skip to content

 I shut down the agents and went to bed.

 The system I’d been building: multiple AI agents processing information together, each with a different role.
 One extracts facts.
 One asks questions.
 One synthesizes.
-The idea was that specialization would improve quality—the same logic that makes assembly lines efficient and surgical teams effective.
+Specialization would improve quality---the same logic that makes assembly lines efficient and surgical teams effective.

 I’d inadvertently built a committee.

-Hobbes worried about the state of nature—what happens when there’s no authority to resolve disputes.
+Hobbes worried about the state of nature---what happens when there’s no authority to resolve disputes.
 His solution was the Leviathan, a sovereign with absolute power to impose order.
-The trade-off: you give up freedom, you get peace.
+You give up freedom, you get peace.

 In multi-agent terms, this is the architecture where one model has final authority.
-The other agents can advise, critique, propose—but one model decides.
-The collaboration is efficient, not warm.
+The other agents can advise, critique, propose---but one model decides.
 When the agents start arguing about classification, the Leviathan-agent says “it’s a task” and the discussion ends.

 Hobbes solved coordination at the cost of genuine disagreement.
 My agents had done the same thing.

 Locke offered a different arrangement.
-The sovereign isn’t absolute—they operate under a social contract.
+The sovereign operates under a social contract.
 Citizens consent to authority, but the authority is bounded.
 There are rights that can’t be overridden, processes that must be followed, constraints that check power even at the top.

 Translated to agents: the decision-maker has authority, but the rules are written down.
 The classification model can’t override the fact-extraction model on matters of fact.
-The synthesizer can’t ignore the critic’s objections—it has to address them, even if it ultimately rejects them.
-Consent means legitimacy — the kind that comes from following the agreed-upon process, not enthusiastic endorsement.
+The synthesizer can’t ignore the critic’s objections---it has to address them, even if it ultimately rejects them.
+Legitimacy comes from following the agreed-upon process.

 I rebuilt the system this way.
 The Leviathan remained, but now with written constraints.
 If the critic raised an objection, it had to be logged.
 If two agents disagreed on a fact, the system would flag it rather than let the decision-maker quietly overrule.
 The agents still deferred to authority, but authority had to show its work.